 Deaidra Douglas, Assistant General Counsel

 Three years later, Douglas joined the Department of Public Advocacy where she served a 10-county area in central and eastern Kentucky.
 In 2009, she was promoted to directing attorney for the London DPA office.
-During this time, she attended the two-week Trial Practice Institute in Macon, Ga. and earned her death penalty certification.
+During this time, she attended the National Criminal Defense College Trial Practice Institute in Macon, Georgia.

 Douglas also holds a bachelor’s degree in English Education from Eastern Kentucky University.